 This exciting seminar series uncovers current limitations in the treatment of corneal diseases and the translational research underway Department-wide that aims to overcome them.
 Presentations are given by a clinician scientist team based on topic.
 The target audience includes clinical fellows, postdocs, junior faculty, and medical students.

 Course Directors: Pablo Argüeso, PhD, Pedram Hamrah, MD, and Ula V. Jurkunas, MD

-4:00pm, 3rd Wednesday, September-June, Sloane Teaching Room, Mass.
+4:00pm, 3rd Wednesday, September-June, Meltzer Auditorium, Mass.
 Eye and Ear

 This series is organized jointly by the Ocular Regenerative Medicine Institute and the Ocular Genomics Institute, and addresses topics in genetics, gene therapy and regenerative medicine relevant to ophthalmology and beyond.
 The seminars feature a scholar of international reputation for a one hour presentation following an introduction by the faculty host.
 On occasion, the organization may schedule a Late Breaking Seminar session to highlight recent publications and innovations in the field.

-Course Directors: Luk H. Vandenberghe, PhD, and Neena B. Haider, PhD
+Course Directors: Luk H. Vandenberghe, PhD, Neena B. Haider, PhD, and Michael Young, PhD

 3:00 pm, Mondays, January-April 2015 (occasional Thursday lecture), 2nd floor Conference Room, Schepens Eye Research Institute